thaibirding.com by Nick Upton

 Facilities

-Facilities within the national park are limited.
-At park headquarters there are a few bungalows but the quality of these are pretty low.
+Facilities within the national park are very limited.
+At park headquarters (outside the main part of the national park) there are a few bungalows but the quality of these are pretty low.
 There is also a decent campsite at HQ (next to the lake) with good toilet facilities for those that are required to wait here for any reason.
 There is a mulititude of accommodation here too.
 However, park HQ and the lakeside accommodation is some distance from the birding and most birders will want to get to Ban Krang campsite which is pleasantly situated with enough flat areas to pitch tents and several clean toilet/shower facilities.
 Food is usually available from the small restaurant but they do sometimes run out after the weekend, so it is worth bringing cooking equipment and food if staying for a few days without your own transport.
 There is camping equipment for hire; tents, sleeping bags etc. but some of the tents are very poor so don't be scared to ask for another one if the first one you get is little more than a plastic bag and some sticks.
 The campsite higher up at Panoen Tung is considerably better, with good tents for hire and a small restaurant and clean toilets and showers.
 The nearby town of Petchaburi is a suitable place to stock up on food for the camping trip with a large supermarket (Big C) on the main highway to the south.

 Ban Maka Accommodation